-As much much as they are, start small.
+Start small.
 It’s a big item that isn’t the easiest to store.
-You can build in extra features yourself in case your little one gets bored with the current ones
+You can build in extra features yourself in case your little one gets bored with the current ones.

 If you have a garden an outdoor playhouse could be a great idea.
 I’ve always thought they must be very expensive, but in fact, you buy some great ones for less than $200.

 Did you like my ideas for toys for 1 year old?
 Do you have any questions about potential gifts for a 1 year old?